 This triggers an interesting question: “WHEN did the Creator begin thinking/planning you?”
 Long before he laid down earth’s foundations, he had us in mind, had settled on us as the focus of his love.
 (Ephesians 1:4) Consequently, you are not a ape upgrade.
 You are not the result of a cosmic crapshoot.
 Furthermore, you are not the garbage of a big bang blowout.
 You were not generated from primordial soup!

 You shaped me first inside, then out; you formed me in my mother’s womb.
 I thank you, High God!
 Body and soul, I AM MARVELOUSLY MADE!
 You know exactly how I was sculpted from nothing into something.
 (Psalm 139:13-16)

 Science affirms what David states.
 “A fertilized egg is about the size of a pinhead.
 Yet, it contains information equivalent to about six billion DNA ‘chemical letters.’
 This is enough information to fill 1000 books, 500 pages thick with print so small you would need a microscope to read it!.”
 (The Origin of the Universe)

 The ancient creed begins: “I believe in God THE FATHER Almighty, MAKER of heaven and earth.”
 Remember, he’s your Father.
 He’s your Creator.
 He made you.
 He formed you.
-(Deuteronomy 32:6) You are a child of the Creator Father!
-You are God’s masterpiece!
-(Ephesians 2:10) … nothing less than a work of art!
+(Deuteronomy 32:6) You are the God’s masterpiece (Ephesians 2:10) … nothing less than a work of art!
 You are the pinnacle of Father’s creative genius.
 He touches the absolute uniqueness of your being!
 Of this truth, Michelangelo “spoke” in this scene of the Sistine Chapel.

 Let us bow down and worship.
 Let us kneel before the Lord our Maker.
 Psalm 95:6